IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
 [2013-01-09]
+ - [DONE 2013-01-09]
- - The session timeout must be configurable.
+   The session timeout must be configurable.
 It is currently hard coded to 300 seconds (5 minutes).
+ - [DONE 2013-01-09]
+   Yucca's command line should be dynamically extensible by the HTTHandler (add httpd configuration commands).

 [2013-01-05]
  - Run some tests to check whether rejected requests really result into an 503 Server Error.